kathryncodesthings/taskmaster-predictions-with-machine-learning/README.md

 This shows that the linear regression model is working better than the simple baseline model.

+### Addressing the compositional nature of the data
+Final performance is expressed as a percentage of total points awarded within a series, meaning outcomes are compositional and *should* sum to 100% across contestants.
+The model currently predicts performance independently of this.
+To respect this contstraint, I rescaled the predicted percentages for each series to total 100.

+### Results
 The results of the linear regression model are visualised as follows:

 ![Scatterplot showing actual % of total points won vs predicted](https://github.com/kathryncodesthings/taskmaster-predictions-with-machine-learning/blob/main/img/Scatterplot%201.png "Scatterplot showing actual % of total points won vs predicted")